AlexThePolygonal/cpp-stateful-templates/README.md

 Each time the template is instantiated, a new lambda type must be used.
 However, Clang might decide to ignore its obligations and re-use the same lambda type in a new template, probably because the type `ValueImpl<...>::value` does not depend on `_`.
 I expect this to be a Clang bug, however, I was unable to find a way to trigger it without using stateful loops, and the sequencing of template instantiations in them is technically UB.

-Debugging this has been a nighmare, because, as you might have noticed in the previous section, template instantiations aren't sequenced robustly.
+Debugging this has been a nightmare, because, as you might have noticed in the previous section, template instantiations aren't sequenced robustly.

 ## Implementation details